devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

 For new wallet users, waiting for a block confirmation is unreasonable before using their wallet.
 During the pre-confirmation time period the wallet should either fall back on other means of transferring the payment information, or should digitally share either the full registration transaction or the hash of the transaction so that the other party can look it up in their mempool.

-Sharing the hash of the transaction allowed the other party to set up and store the finalized **Cash Account Identifier** in a local registry once it confirms in a block.
+Sharing the hash of the transaction allowed the other party to set up and store the finalized **DeVault ID Identifier** in a local registry once it confirms in a block.

 ### Known Attacks